Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 Nearly all major things to do in Bucharest are found well within the city center.
 Although this is a large city, getting around is a piece of cake.
 The Bucharest public transportation network is one of Europe’s largest cities, consisting of buses, light rail, trolleys, and trams.
 You’ll be able to travel between all of Bucharest’s top attractions without any fuss.

-Just because everything is so accessible, even if you want to visit all the best places in Bucharest, you can do so in just a day or two.
+Because everything is so accessible, you can visit all the best places in Bucharest in just a day or two.

 This makes the city a fantastic destination for a weekend break.
-Alternatively, if you have more time at your disposal, there are several fascinating day trips from Bucharest you can take, too.
+Alternatively, if you have more time at your disposal, you can take several fascinating day trips from Bucharest.

 1. Palace Of Parliament